 Click Here for tab for Love the Way You Lie by Eminem ft.
 Rihanna

-Superstars of pop and of rap both collide in this moving song, which tackles the theme of domestic violence and abusive relationships.
-Rihanna has also mentioned that to her, the song also represents the abusive relationship she had with the music industry as a whole.
-Needless to say with such popular artists involved it was massively successful, and the official music video is sitting at over 2.3 billion views on YouTube.
+Superstars of pop and rap collide in this moving song, which tackles the theme of domestic violence and abusive relationships.
+Rihanna has said the song represents the abusive relationship she had with the music industry as a whole.
+Needless to say, with such popular artists involved it was massively successful, and the official music video is sitting at over 2.6 billion views on YouTube.

 Hey Ya by Outkast